oblivioncth/FIL/README.md

 --------------------------------------------------------------------------------------------------
 **LaunchBox**

-The import strategy for LaunchBox results in a setup that is straightforward and very similar to when Flashpoint used LaunchBox as its frontend.
+The import strategy for LaunchBox results in a setup that is straightforward and very similar to when Flashpoint Archive used LaunchBox as its frontend.
 Platforms to platforms, playlists to playlists, games to games, additional apps to additional apps, and so forth.

+Each platform is grouped within the platform category "Flashpoint".

 All entry metadata is converted to its nearest LaunchBox equivalent, with nearly all fields being covered.
 One minor exception is the Flashpoint "Language" field, as it is added as a LaunchBox Custom Field, which requires a premium license to see.